 1.3 Study Design

-The Sieve holes was made to enter each grain of rice given room for adequate passage of the grains, Suspending the sieve with relief springs to enable it sieve during vibration and also proper construction materials were three significant areas considered for modification.
+The Sieve holes were made to enter each grain of rice given room for adequate passage of the grains.
+Suspending the sieve with relief springs to enable it to sieve during vibration and also proper construction materials were three significant areas considered for modification.
 Mild steel was chosen for the fabrication of the parts due to its reliability, durability, and resistance to corrosion.

 2.0 Review of Related Literature

-Adedeji et al., (2020), did a work on “Design and Fabrication of a motorized rice thrashing machine”. the designed machine was segmented into Hopper, housing unit, frame support, power transmission unit, and sieve and cylinder enclosure.
+Adedeji et al. (2020), did a work on “Design and Fabrication of a motorized rice thrashing machine”. the designed machine was segmented into Hopper, housing unit, frame support, power transmission unit, and sieve and cylinder enclosure.
 The machine was powered by a 3.0 hp, 950 rpm electric motor via a V-belt mechanism with a power of safety of 4.
 The capacity of the machine is design to process 8 kg of rice on a small-scale production.
 The performance evaluation rated the efficiency 83-88%.
 Thrashing capacity of the machine is 22-25 kg/hr.

 Sushant et al (2021) worked on the “Design and Fabrication of Rice Threshing Machine”.
 The work looked at the different thrashing methods.
-The designed machine covered the thrasher shaft, drum pulley, belt, electric motor, middle tray, paddy rice discharge tray, Grain Discharge, Electric motor, fan, paddy feed tray lower frame, upper frame support bars, Upper Thrasher Cap, Wheel Bearing Shaft.
-The Separating mechanism consisting of Fan of 2200 rpm (min) is placed under the middle tray of the rice threshing machine which blows the high velocity air blow through a duct.
+The designed machine covered the thrasher shaft, drum pulley, belt, electric motor, middle tray, paddy rice discharge tray, grain discharge, electric motor, fan, paddy feed tray lower frame, upper frame support bars, upper thrasher cap, wheel bearing shaft.
+The separating mechanism consisting of fan of 2200 rpm (min) is placed under the middle tray of the rice threshing machine which blows the high velocity air blow through a duct.
 This duct is close to output of the middle tray through which mixture of paddy and rice drops.
 The rice threshing machine is also designed medium sized so as to reduce the cost associated with materials.

 Ouézou et al., (2020) worked on “Design of throw-in type rice thresher for small scale farmers” the researcher’s expressed Threshing as an integral part of post-harvest activities for rice and other cereal and legume crops.
 The work documented about low quantity output caused by locally threshing of rice in undeveloped countries.
-The Output capacity from the performance test on the machine was 316 kg/hr at a moisture content of 21%wb (wet base) for IR28 rice variety.
-This could attain 350-400 kg/hr when both, the speed and the feeding speed increase.
+The Output capacity from the performance test on the machine was 316 kg/h at a moisture content of 21%wb (wet base) for IR28 rice variety.
+This could attain 350-400 kg/h when both, the speed and the feeding speed increase.
 In order to achieve the extension of the thresher JEP in West Africa, a participatory research project is undertaken